 Optional navigation system with real-time traffic info

-Under the Hood For 2011, Volvo has cut back on the number of engines and drivetrains available.
+Under the Hood In 2011, Volvo cut back on the number of engine and drivetrain combinations available and has stuck with that plan since.
 Mechanical features include:

 Six-speed automatic transmission

-Safety In addition to the standard safety features, available safety features include a blind spot warning system, which checks adjacent lanes for unnoticed cars, and a collision warning system that monitors the speed of traffic ahead and warns drivers of impending rear-end collisions.
-Safety features include:
+Safety Available safety features include a blind spot warning system, which checks adjacent lanes for unnoticed cars, a collision warning system that monitors the speed of traffic ahead and warns the driver of an impending rear-end collision, and pedestrian detection with automatic braking.
+Other safety features include:

 Standard side-impact and side curtain airbags